treebeardtech/nbmake-action/docs/project_config.md

 ### Package managers and build times

 We have found for the fastests builds from fastest to slowest: pip (fastest) > pipenv > conda

+### Specify Treebeard Version

+The python process at runtime needs the [treebeard pypi package](https://pypi.org/project/treebeard/) available at runtime.
+By default it will be installed after your project is built, but you can install it in your requirements.txt etc. proactively if you need to resolve conflicts.